NobuhiroMoteki/MieScat_Py/README.md

 ### List of codes
 - `miescat.py` computes the optical efficiency factors (Qsca, Qext, Qabs, and Qback), the scattering amplitudes (S11 and S22), and the optical cross sections per unit mass (MSC, MEC, and MAC).
+- `miescat_charged.py` an extended version of `miescat.py` for an electrically charged sphere.
 - `mie_complex_amplitudes.py` computes the scattering amplitudes observable by the Complex Amplitude Sensing (CAS-v1 and CAS-v2)
 - `call_mie_scattering.ipynb` demonstrates how to use these Mie scattering codes.